Fugitive apprehended at Walmart

 Janesville Police Department Street Crimes Unit received information that Quentin L. Cobb, 27, was at Walmart, 3800 Deerfield Drive.
 Officers observed Cobb in the parking lot at 5:30 p.m., the release states.

-Cobb ran to his vehicle, but officers apprehended him before he entered the vehicle.
+Cobb ran to his vehicle, but officers caught him before he entered the vehicle.
 Cobb was tased after resisting arrest, according to the release.

 GazetteXtra.com does not condone or review every comment.
 Read more in our Commenter Policy Agreement